About this project

 The movement is a C-Cell powered High-Torque Silent Sweep Movement and has been running on our wall for 4 months now with no battery change.

 Strut your supportive-self around in a Muse Clock tee.
 I mean how often do you really get to rock a clock on your t-shirt?
-(Check out the shirt at the bottom of your screen.)Estimated delivery:Ships within the US only
+(Check out the shirt at the bottom of your screen.)Estimated delivery:Only ships to: United States

 98 backers Limited (2 left of 100)

 EARLY BIRD: Be one of the first 100 backers and get $20 off the special Kickstarter price of $105.
-Backers will receive one 15" Muse Clock. ($175 retail value).Estimated delivery:Add $20 USD to ship outside the US
+Backers will receive one 15" Muse Clock. ($175 retail value).Estimated delivery:Ships anywhere in the world

-Backers will receive one 15" Muse Clock at the special Kickstarter price of $105. ($175 retail value).Estimated delivery:Add $20 USD to ship outside the US
+Backers will receive one 15" Muse Clock at the special Kickstarter price of $105. ($175 retail value).Estimated delivery:Ships anywhere in the world

 - (30 days)